 Agency pricing usually wins when the alternative is slow or structurally wrong:

 If that sounds familiar, compare agency cost against the full cost of hiring.
-A senior AI engineer is commonly a $250,000+ annual commitment before recruiting fees, management time, and ramp period.
+A senior AI engineer can become a six-figure annual commitment before recruiting fees, management time, tooling, and ramp period.
 For many mid-market teams, the first question is not “can we afford an agency?”
-It is “do we really have a full-time AI engineering role after the first build?”
+It is “do we really have durable AI engineering ownership work after the first build?”

 For that decision, read this together with hire an AI engineer and AI automation agency services.